Iliain/ss3-herd-driver/README.md

 ## Tips

 I recommend adding a symlink for the `Application Support` directory, as the space in the name breaks Silverstripe when attempting to run tasks via sake.
-I've just setup a symlink in the same folder for `ApplicationSupport` that points to `Appliction Support`
+I've just setup a symlink in the same folder for `ApplicationSupport` that points to `Application Support`

 ## Thanks